 Exquisitely apparent is the non-linear aspect of breathing, which involves numerous dimensions (faded lines) that interconnect along the diagonals.

 Where are the Rests in Multi-Dimensional sequences?
 A Rest comes after a Push (which ends a series of actions) and before a Pull (which initiates the next series of actions).
-Follow along the diagonal paths marked by the brown arrows to see that the Rests of one process (you do not see that color) are obscured/overshadowed by the triple actions performed by the opposite process (the color you do see).
+Follow along the diagonal paths marked by the brown arrows to see that the Rests of one process (you do not see that color) are obscured/overshadowed by the triple actions (Pull * Transition * Push) performed by the opposite process (the color you do see).

 Just because the Rests are hidden does not mean they are not there.
 Not knowing they are there means not asking where they must be, and this prevents many a scientist from achieving a breakthrough discovery.